Websites and such

 In late 2017 Margaret in her turn sought to hand over the running of the website, and I volunteered to take it on.
 And in an uncanny echo of the problems which beset John Earnshaw when he tried to adopt the website domain name from his predecessor, there were problems again.
 It all took several months to complete, but the website you are on now is the result.
 It differs from the earlier site in that it has been redesigned and its structure simplified, due in part to a decision by the Committee to restrict access to much of the research data to Members.
 This was brought about by creating a parallel website which was closed to anyone without the password which is notified in the October issue of The Moxon Magazine each year.

 So this website, open to the public, was designed to give potential members and anyone interested in all matters Moxonian a taste of who we are and what we do, and to offer some information and access to membership.
-You will see throughout the site links to a page called The Benefits of Memberships, and another link to allow you to join – or to renew your membership – online.
+Look at our Membership Page to see The Benefits of Memberships, and another link to allow you to join – or to renew your membership – online.
 But never worry: we still cherish members who are not online both with postal applications and with our print-copy Magazine twice a year!